pde294/PyBer_Analysis/README.md

 #PyBer_Analysis
 ## Overview
--	The purpose of this analysis is to examine ridesharing data by city type.
+-	The purpose of this analysis is to examine data on rides for the ridesharing service PyBer.
+A dataset including information on numbers of rides, drivers, fares, and city type (rural, suburban, and urban) was utilized for the analysis.
+Analysis and visualizations were made with Pandas, SciPy, NumPy, and Matplotlib.
 ## Results
 -	https://github.com/pde294/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png
 -	The total number of rides accounted for in this dataset is 2,375.